 Your school will have investigated a range of options to support pupils' wellbeing before settling on STEER's AS Tracking.
 As part of that decision, they will have looked at STEER's reputation, its research basis, its responsible approach and its reliable track record.
 One of the most important features of AS Tracking that school's value is that it is not a profiling tool.
 It does not label a child with a label that cannot change and may limit them.

 Dr Frank O'Kelly, STEER's Clinical Lead who is a GP of 30 years, a school doctor and a father of five, explains why you should feel reassured about AS Tracking.

-STEER has developed a specialist web site, STEERING PARENTS, for parents to teach families how to adopt the same signposts that schools use with AS Tracking, in the home.
-Please visit our site and download any of our free resources AT STEERING PARENTS
+STEER has developed a specialist web site called STEERING PARENTS.ORG to teach families how to adopt the same signposts that schools use with AS Tracking, in the home.
+Please visit our site and download any of our free resources at STEERING PARENTS